GlenDC/alumdb/README.md

 Please consult [the Projects page at GitHub](https://github.com/plabayo/alumdb/projects?type=beta) for a detailed and up to date planning of all the different milestones.

-However, here is more or less the traject —in order— that `AluminiumDB`'s development is following:
+However, here is more or less the traject —in order— that AlumDB's development is following:

 - [ ] AlumDB PoC in Rust only, with unit- and integration tests;
 - [ ] Initial version `alumcli`, a command line tool to work directly with `alumcli` persistent data via Cli;